sveitser/kaggle_diabetic/README.md

   --features_file TEXT  Read features from specified file.
-  --directory TEXT      Blend once for each (sub)directory and file in directory  [default: data/features] --n_iter INTEGER      Number of times to fit and average.  [default: 1] --help                Show this message and exit.
+  --directory TEXT      Blend once for each (sub)directory and file in directory  [default: data/features] --n_iter INTEGER      Number of times to fit and average.  [default: 1] --test_dir TEXT       Override directory with test set images.
+  --help                Show this message and exit.
 ```

 #### Configuration

-Most of the convolutional network configuration is done via the files in the
+- The convolutional network configuration is done via the files in the `configs` directory.
-`config` directory.
+- To select different combinations of extracted features for blending edit  `blend.yml`.
+- To tune parameters related to blending edit `blend.py` directly.
+- To make predictions for a different test set either
+  + put the resized images into the `data/test_medium` directory
+  + or edit the `test_dir` field in your config file(s) inside the `configs` directory
+  + or pass the `--test_dir /path/to/test/files` argument to `transform.py` and `blend.py`